LevinHornischer/levinhornischer.github.io/README.md

 * _Rationality, Cognition and Reasoning_.
 University of Amsterdam.
 With Michiel van Lambalgen.
 Fall 2020, fall 2019, fall 2017.
 * _Logic Programming and Learning_.
 University of Amsterdam.
 With Ronald de Haan.
 June 2019.

 * _MasterClass Logic_.
-University of Amsterdam, \textsc{ILLC}.
+University of Amsterdam, ILLC.
 Teaching (mathematical) logic to secondary school students and supervising their projects.
 2017.